Kanjirito/simple-manga-downloader/README.md

 *Note:* mangadex and mangasee are the main supported sites, the others *might* be maintained but they are not my top priority.

-*Note2:* manganelo and mangakakalot use cloudflare on some of their image servers causing the downloader to not be able to download those images.

 Allows you to download manga in 5 ways:

 - all chapters of a series